Strategic Intelligence

 The Value of Intelligence-Driven Data in Threat Detection

-A crucial element in any cyberthreat detection and response program, intelligence-driven data fuels a proactive defense posture that helps organizations better understand their vulnerabilities, anticipate cyberthreats, focus resources on the most significant threats, and develop an incident response plan that will minimize the impact of cyber attacks.
+A crucial element in any cyber threat detection and response program, intelligence-driven data fuels a proactive defense posture that helps organizations better understand their vulnerabilities, anticipate cyber threats, focus resources on the most significant threats, and develop an incident response plan that will minimize the impact of cyber attacks.

 Intelligence-driven data can also provide a deeper understanding of risk management and compliance issues reducing potential financial and reputational damage resulting from a data breach.